Easy Spring Cleaning Ideas & a Free Printable Spring Cleaning List

 - Babysitting your small children so you can do your spring cleaning

 For example, when I decluttered and organized my bathroom and master bedroom, I also did a thorough cleaning in each room.
-If you are working on a declutter or organizing project, include your spring cleaning as part of the project.
+If you are working on a decluttering or organizing project, include your spring cleaning as part of the project.

-Designate One or Two Days During Spring Break as Spring Cleaning Days
+Designate a Weekend as Spring Cleaning Days

 Spring cleaning doesn’t have to be overwhelming or take days and days to complete.
-Start with the spring cleaning checklist and weekly planner, set-up a plan of attack, enlist help from your family, outsource tasks you are not able to do, and include spring cleaning in all of your decluttering and organizing projects.
+Start with the spring cleaning checklist and weekly planner, set up a plan of attack, enlist help from your family, outsource tasks you are not able to do, and include spring cleaning in all of your decluttering and organizing projects.

 What spring cleaning tasks do you love?
 What spring cleaning tasks do you hate?
 What is your best tip for completing your spring cleaning?